15 minute circuit workout for men. No equipment required. Let's have some fun!

 Your brain has to be constantly engaged with what comes next, the proper exercise technique, and breathing well (because breathing will be difficult - be sure of that).

-Taking the fact that 15 minute workout is not much as a time and volume (number of end repetitions for your workout), you have to apply such routine at least 4-5 times per week.
+Taking the fact that 15 minute workout is not much of a time, you have to apply such routine at least 4-5 times per week in order your body to receive constant muscle and energy systems stimulation.

 But before that, you have to do your homework.
 Write down your workouts.
-Pick 4 exercises at least for a session.
-And you can процеед in а numerous ways when you do your training plan.
+Pick 4 exercises at least per workout.
+And you can proceed in a numerous ways when you build your training plan.

 1. Go for repetitions on each exercise - 5 pull ups, 10 push ups, 20 jump squats, 30 sit ups and go for rounds (this is just an example).